After years of legal contests, federal officials are poised to reintroduce more red wolves to the wild.

 Why some activists say Zebulon Vance is long overdue for a reckoning in the Jewish community.

-Jewish Telegraphic Agency, March 2021.
-Republished in The Jerusalem Post, The Forward, and other publications
+Story republished in The Jerusalem Post, The Forward, and others.

 Is the US Fish and Wildlife Service Slow-Walking Red Wolf Recovery?